l0d0v1c/formulate/README.md

 https://doi.org/10.1142/S0129183104006121
 ```

+## Equilibrium temperature
+c.equilibrium() returns the equilibrium temperature (K) of the mixture for C,H,O,N components and 1 atm.
+This is an experimental feature based on a simple feedworward neural network trained on 100k equilibrium.

 ## Customizing

 By default, all the results are displayed with 3 decimals.
 It can be changed at initialization like